 While a pair of road shoes can be beefed up in cold and wet conditions with the addition of pulling on an waterproof or neoprene overshoe, this isn’t quite as practical off-road, although there are options out there, from experience they don’t survive longer than a single season, maximum.

-If cold and wet weather is a constant with your gravel riding, then you might want to look for waterproof features, or if you suffer with cold feet go up a size to ensure a thermal sock and insole will fit.
+If cold and wet weather is a constant with your gravel riding, then you might want to look for waterproof features or winter boots, or if you suffer with cold feet go up a size to ensure a thermal sock and insole will fit.

-With cyclocross racing being a winter sport, bad weather is a given, but as the duration of time and pace spent riding is shorter and higher, cross shoes are purely performance focused.
-Likewise with XC specific shoes, as well as not being designed for spending much time off the bike, like any performance shoe, they will offer foot ventilation, so don’t just assume that because it’s got grip it’s bad weather ready.
+With cyclocross racing being a winter sport in Europe, bad weather is almost a given, but as the duration of time and pace spent riding is shorter and higher, cross shoes are purely performance focused.
+Likewise with XC specific shoes, as well as not being designed for spending much time off the bike, like any performance shoe, they will offer foot ventilation, so don’t just assume that because it’s got grip it’s going to be suited to bad weather.

 Try before you buy